 Presence is transformational.
 You cannot meaningfully influence someone without it.
 It will determine the quality of the relationships you build.
-Being fully present with someone is something they may remember for many years to come.
+And being fully present with someone is something they may remember for many years to come.

-People notice if we are not present with them and, even if we do not mean it to, it conveys that they do not matter in this moment.
+People notice if we are not present with them and, even if we do not mean it to, it conveys the message that they do not matter to us.

-The next time you are with a client create a distraction free environment.
+So, the next time you are with a client, create a distraction-free environment.
 Turn off your phone.
 Check in to see how present you are.
-Allow your mind settle by letting go of whatever thinking was on your mind and give them the gift of your complete presence.
+Allow your mind to settle by letting go of whatever thinking was on your mind and give them the gift of your complete presence.

 Trust me – the difference can be quite extraordinary.

 Did you enjoy this article?
 You can download my FREE REPORT – ‘What every adviser ought to know about client engagement’ – and get exclusive content by clicking here.
 Your details are never shared and you can unsubscribe at any time.